rohankrishnam/FaceRecBias/Dash/Overview.md

 view their information in the datatable and ensure that they have uploaded the correct files and that they are being displayed correctly.
 From there, a data summary can be generated for an overview of the data given.
 Once the data is confirmed to be correct, users can choose to view their information in 5 different visualizations:

-Confusion Matrix
+Confusion Matrix,
-DET Curves
+DET Curves,
-Violin plots
+Violin plots,
-Box plots
+Box plots,
-SDM Curves
+SDM Curves.

 Examples are all found in the document below: